ServiceStack/docs.servicestack.net/MyApp/_pages/ai-server/usage/image-endpoints.md

 ---
-title: "Image to Image"
+title: Image to Image
-description: "Generating images from images with AI Server"
+description: Generating images from images with AI Server
 ---

-# Image to Image

 AI Server has built-in ComfyUI workflows for doing image-to-image generation tasks like inpainting.
 This takes an image as input and generates a new image based on the input image and any additional prompts you provide.